The Tiny Tracker That Could | random·under500 Skip to main content

 A sleek smart tag device next to keys and a smartphone, symbolizing modern tracking technology.

-They’re smaller than a coin, cost less than a pizza, and have quietly become one of the most useful gadgets in modern life — smart tags.
+They’re smaller than a coin, cost less than a pizza, and have become one of the most useful gadgets in modern life — smart tags.
 Whether it’s Apple’s AirTag, Samsung’s SmartTag, or Tile’s latest tracker, these tiny devices are changing how we keep track of our belongings.

 At first glance, a smart tag seems simple: attach it to your keys, wallet, or luggage, and if it goes missing, your phone shows you exactly where it is.
 But what’s really interesting is how these devices work behind the scenes.